bouvet/BouvetDevelopmentKit/README.md

 ## Developers

-Please you the [Issues](https://github.com/bouvet/BouvetDevelopmentKit/issues) tab if you have problems or feature requests.
+Please use the [Issues](https://github.com/bouvet/BouvetDevelopmentKit/issues) tab if you have problems or feature requests.
 If you still have any questions beyond that you can contact us on mrstavanger@bouvet.no.

 ## About Bouvet